sapcc/limes/docs/design/002-public-api.md

 }
 ```

-If `<domain-id>` was given, the outer key is `domain` and its value is the object without the array surrounding it.
+If `:domain_id` was given, the outer key is `domain` and its value is the object without the array surrounding it.

 Looks a lot like the project data, but each resource has two quota values: `quota` is the quota assigned by the
 cloud-admin to the domain, and `projects_quota` is the sum of all quotas assigned to projects in that domain by the